- About

 -

 While these are the main pillars of ILA's legislative focus, we always seek to continue to tweak state law in keeping with our Public Policy Principle to "Increase Effectiveness in Illinois Libraries."
-We thank the PPC and at-large association members who bring suggestions forward for consideration.
+We thank the PPC and association members who bring suggestions forward for consideration.